jon-jacky/Piety/editors/ed.md

 ## Data structures ##

-The editor data structures are at top level in the *ed.py* module, so you can easily inspect them at the Python prompt.
+The editor data structures are in the *storage* module, which is abbreviated *st*, so you can easily inspect them at the Python prompt.
 The most important are:

-- *current* is the name of the current buffer, a string.
+- *st.current* is the name of the current buffer, a string.

-- *buf* is the current buffer, an instance of the *Buffer* class.
+- *st.buf* is the current buffer, an instance of the *Buffer* class.
-  *buf.lines* is the text in the buffer, a list of strings.
+  *st.buf.lines* is the text in the buffer, a list of strings.
-  *buf.dot* is the index of the current line in *buf.lines*.
+  *st.buf.dot* is the index of the current line in *buf.lines*.

-- *buffers* is the collection of all buffers, a dictionary whose keys are the buffer names (strings) and whose values are the buffer instances.
-So *buffers['main'].lines* is the text in the *main* buffer.
+- *st.buffers* is the collection of all buffers, a dictionary whose keys are the buffer names (strings) and whose values are the buffer instances.
+So *st.buffers['main'].lines* is the text in the *main* buffer.

 In this example we start an *ed.py* session, type a few *ed* commands, then quit to the Python prompt and type a few statements to inspect the data: